 Pet Safekeeping Program

-The Alberta SPCA’s Pet Safekeeping Program operates in all areas of Alberta outside the city’s of Edmonton and Calgary.
+The Alberta SPCA’s Pet Safekeeping Program operates in all areas of Alberta outside the cities of Edmonton and Calgary.

-There are a number of other Pet Safekeeping Programs in the province that can also assist pet owners who require a safe place for their animals while they enter a safe shelter.
+There are a number of other Pet Safekeeping programs in the province that can also assist pet guardians who require a trusted place for their animals while they enter a safe shelter, or for other crisis situations.

 How to